worldofmarcus/project-portfolio-2/README.md

 ### WAVE

 [WAVE](https://wave.webaim.org/) was used to check accessibility.
-0 errors and 2 alerts was found.
-The first alert was connected to a warning of redundant links (but they are in different modals so it's not an issue).
-The second alert was connected to the page lacks a h1 (which is not a problem because the game has a headline image).
+0 errors and 1 alerts was found.
+The alert was connected to the page lacks a h1 (which is not a problem because the game has a headline image).

 ![WAVE Result](readme/assets/images/wave_result.png)